Skip to main content

 Moreover, you can specify /dev/shm to use the memory device (defaults to half of node memory), or use the string memory to use client process memory.

---cache-size=102400Local cache size limit in MiB, default to 102400 (100GiB).
-When multiple directories are used as cache directory, --cache-size limits the total size sum (split evenly).
-Set to 0 to disable cache altogether.
+--cache-size=102400Local cache size limit in MiB.
+The default value is 102400 (100GiB).
+When multiple directories are used as the cache directory, --cache-size limits the total size sum (split evenly).

 • 2-random (default): Evict cache using 2-random algorithm, i.e. randomly choose two blocks, and evict the one with a lower atime (last access time).
 For most real-world scenarios, this algorithm approximates LRU.